-Download a Room Rental Agreement Form
+Download a Room for Rent Lease Agreement Form

 Before You Rent a Room in Your Unit

 First, and most importantly, find out if your local zoning laws allow you to rent a room.
-Finding the perfect roommate takes time, and you don’t want to go through the entire process only to find out you aren’t allowed to rent the room.
+Finding the ideal roommate takes time, and you don’t want to go through the entire process only to find out you aren’t allowed to rent the room.
 You’ll also want to explore whether your local laws require a property inspection, permit, or license for rentals.

 5 Tips on How to Find a Roommate

 Finding the perfect roommate can be challenging, especially since the stakes are high.
 Fortunately, following a few simple steps can save you the headache of a bad roommate.

 Step 1: Consider What You Want in a Roommate

 Before you start looking for a tenant, it’s essential to consider the type of person you want to rent your room.
 Typically, someone renting a room is a single person, whether they are a student, a young professional just starting their career, or a business person who travels to the area frequently and needs a place to stay.
 However, sometimes a couple may rent a room.

 Once you know whether you want to rent to an individual or a couple, you need to consider what the ideal tenant looks like to you.
 Consider the best roommates you’ve ever had, as well as the worst.
 Are there any deal-breakers you have?
 For example, if messiness bothers you, prioritize finding someone neat.
 If smoking drives you crazy, make sure you rule out any smokers.